rubymonsters/webapps-for-beginners/source/14-resources.md

 great understanding of what a "resource" is in Rails once we get started with that framework.

+Also, for our purposes we'll deviate from Rails a little bit, and add an 8th route, which displays a page that asks for a confirmation to delete.
+In Rails this is solved with a little Javascript box that pops up and asks this question.
+However, we don't want to get into Javascript too much just yet, and adding this route is a just as valid solution, too.

 Here's how these routes look like.
 We'll use the path `/members` in our example.